 Table Surface Area

-Your table saw will need a flat, stable table to accurately cut your materials.
+Your table saw will need a flat, stable table to cut your materials accurately.
 Depending on your workspace and the intended use of your table saw, you may wish to look for more compact versions.

 Some table saws feature extension tables that fold out when making large cuts.
 These extensions help support large-format boards without using too much space in your workshop.